Vonng/pigsty/docs/t-prepare.md

 [https://github.com/Vonng/pigsty/blob/master/vagrant/Vagrantfile](https://github.com/Vonng/pigsty/blob/master/vagrant/Vagrantfile) A sample Vagrantfile is provided.

-This is the Vagrantfile used by Pigsty sandbox, defining four virtual machines, including a 2-core/4GB central control/**management node** `meta` and three 1-core/1GB **database nodes** `node-1, node-2, node3`.
+This is the Vagrantfile used by Pigsty sandbox, defining four virtual machines, including a 2-core/4GB central control/**meta node** `meta` and three 1-core/1GB **database nodes** `node-1, node-2, node3`.

-When using the sandbox through shortcuts like `make up` , `make new`, `make demo`, only a single management node `meta` will be used by default.
+When using the sandbox through shortcuts like `make up` , `make new`, `make demo`, only a single meta node `meta` will be used by default.
 Whereas `make up4`, `make new4`, `make demo4` will use all the virtual machines.
 Here the `N` value defines the number of additional database nodes (3).
 If your machine is under-configured, then consider using a smaller `N` value to reduce the number of database nodes.
 Users can also modify the number of CPU cores and memory resources per machine, etc., as described in the comments in the configuration file.
 Please refer to the Vagrant and Virtualbox documentation for more detailed customization.

 ```ruby
 IMAGE_NAME = "centos/7"